 Decision/action requested: For approval

 ABSTRACT: This contribution proposes an update on GSMA section to capture the recent publication of GSMA NG.127.
 It also proposes an update on OSM section, changing OSM FIVE features with OSM TEN features.

+r1: address comments received on ZSM-Interim#09-e, Monday 12th July

 First of changes